Dyslexie

-Dyslexie is a typeface/font that was designed with the intention of mitigating some of the issues that dyslexics experience when reading.
+Dyslexie is a typeface and font that was designed with the intention of mitigating some of the issues that dyslexics experience when reading.
 As many of the twenty-six letters of the basic Latin alphabet are visually very similar, the typeface emphasizes the parts of the letter that are different from each other.

-There is no evidence that the font aids reading, neither in those with, nor without, dyslexia.
+There is no evidence that the font aids reading, either in those with dyslexia or without.

 Creation

 The typeface was designed by Dutch graphic designer Christian Boer in 2008 while he was majoring in graphic design at the University of Twente.
 He had himself struggled with dyslexia for much of his life.

 In an interview, Boer stated that he came up with the typeface after a difficult final he was studying for.
 Its creation was an attempt to keep the characters from appearing to spin around, a symptom often reported in dyslexics.
 Boer related this to the way most people think in words: dyslexics cannot stop seeing letters differently just as non-dyslexic people cannot stop thinking in words.